 Ads with content that matches the context of a web page, the user's search terms, or the user's interests.
-Contextual advertising can be search-based or content-based.
+One type of contextual ads is content-based advertising.

 Ads that match the content of web pages or the user's interests.

 Media ads are intended to evoke an emotional response in the audience.
 Such advertising does not have to (but can) match the page context or user's interests.
 The primary goal is to increase brand awareness and inform a broad audience about a product or an event.

 Business or individual who owns an ad platform that is part of the Yandex Advertising Network.
 Partners get paid for placing ads on their ad platforms.
 A single partner can have multiple ad platforms.

 An account with the partner's unique login, which is linked to an agreement with the Yandex Advertising Network.
 Multiple sites and, consequently, multiple ad platforms can be registered under one account.